ufz/ogs/web/content/docs/benchmarks/python-bc/laplace-equation/python-laplace-eq/index.md

 where in the second equality Gauss's theorem has been applied.
 As usual, the domain boundary $\partial\Omega = \Gamma\_{\mathrm{D}} \cup \Gamma\_{\mathrm{N}}$ is subdivided
-into the dirichlet and the Neumann boundary and $v$ vanishes on
+into the Dirichlet and the Neumann boundary and $v$ vanishes on
 $\Gamma\_{\mathrm{D}}$.
 The r.h.s. of the above equation is the total flux associated with $u$ flowing **into** the domain $\Omega$ through $\Gamma\_{\mathrm{N}}$: